Geometry and topology of geometric limits I: Proofs of Theorems

 Let $h_1$ be the minimum of the heights above $F$ (with respect to the metric on $M$ determined by blocks) of components of $\partial M$ intersecting $F$ but not touching from below, which we allow to be $\infty$.
-Then, if we move $F$ in the vertical direction to the positive side within the distance $h_1$, then the surface $F$ loses the interior of annuli which are intersection with components of $\partial M$ touching from above and all the horizonal leaves above $F$ within distance $h_1$ are parallel each other.
-Therefore if $x$ lies outside the intersection with components of $\partial M$ touching $F$ from above, then $x$ is contained in a brick which passes through $F$ or is situated above $F$ and touches $F$ at the boundary.
-Similarly there is $h_2$ such that all the horizontal surface below $F$ within distance $h_2$ are parallel each other.
+Since there are finitely many components of $\partial M$ intersecting $F$ as was shown above, we have $h_1 >0$.
+Next let $h_1'$ be the minimal distance from $F$ to the components of $\partial M$ lying above $F$, which is defined to be $\infty$ if there are no such components.
+By the observation in the previous paragraph, there are only finitely many components of $\partial M$ within a fixed distance from $F$, we have $h_1' >0$.
+We set $\bar h_1$ to be $\min \{h_1, h_1'\}$.
+Then, if we move $F$ in the vertical direction to the positive side within the distance $\bar h_1$, then the surface $F$ may lose the interior of annuli which are intersection with components of $\partial M$ touching from above, but the intersection with $\partial M$ does not change in other ways.
+Therefore all the horizontal leaves above $F$ within distance $\bar h_1$ are parallel to each other.
+It follows that if $x$ lies outside the intersection with components of $\partial M$ touching $F$ from above, then $x$ is contained in a brick which passes through $F$ or is situated above $F$ and touches $F$ at the boundary.
+Similarly by defining $h_2$ and $h_2'$ turning everything upside down and setting $\bar h_2$ to be $\min\{h_2, h_2'\}$, we see that all the horizontal surface below $F$ within distance $\bar h_2$ are parallel to each other.
 Also, if $x$ lies outside the intersection with components of $\partial M$ touching $F$ from below, then $x$ is contained in a brick which passes through $F$ or is situated below $F$ and touches $F$ at the boundary.
+Since no components of $\partial M$ can touch $F$ from both above and below, this shows that $x$ is always contained in a brick.

-Therefore, $F$ is contained in the closure of the (non-empty) union of finitely many bricks, one of which must contain $x$, and has a product neighbourhood intersecting only finitely many bricks. \end{proof}
+Furthermore, there are only finitely many bricks at distance less than $\min\{\bar h_1, \bar h_2\}$ since $F$ is contained in the (non-empty) union of finitely many bricks whose heights are at least $\min\{\bar h_1, \bar h_2\}$ and one of which contains $x$.
+This shows the local finiteness of the bricks. \end{proof}